The focus in Years 1 and 2 is on building the foundations of literacy, numeracy, creativity, inquiry and social skills.

-In our Year 3 and Year 4 middle primary program, learning opportunities are relevant and purposeful as we focus on every child gaining strong capability in literacy and numeracy, with all subjects providing contexts for these two life skills.
+In our Years 3 and 4 Middle Primary program, learning opportunities are relevant and purposeful as we focus on every child gaining strong capability in literacy and numeracy, with all subjects providing contexts for these two life skills.

 Students' learning and problem solving strategies are developed by teaching learning strategies explicitly and enabling students to understand the process of thinking.

 We also develop students' thinking skills through relevant and purposeful problem based learning.
 Helping students to understanding the processes and strategies they use to address learning challenges or problems, provides them with the tools for lifelong learning and the confidence to tackle challenge with creative thinking.

 Curriculum content is delivered using direct explicit instruction.
 Core and specialist subject areas are integrated to give coherence and cohesiveness to student learning experiences.
 We also use opportunities to link aspects of the curriculum content, so that whilst aware of knowledge domains, students don't limit their thinking by working only within their understanding of any one knowledge domain.

 Our teachers work with each child to build self-assurance, resilience, and the social and interpersonal skills that they will need and use throughout their lives.

 Upper Primary School - Join in Year 5 or 6

 The emphasis in Years 5 and 6 is to develop student learning confidence, resilience and the organisational ability essential for success in their secondary years.

 The delivery of the curriculum promotes engagement, contribution and collaboration, and students are challenged and supported to reach individual excellence, not through withdrawal programs but through their own research in interest areas and through transforming their learning through creative tasks.